rmjarvis/TreeCorr/docs/params.rst

     The default is to try to determine the number of cpu cores your system has and use that many threads.
+    For reproducibility and predictable resource usage on shared systems, it is often better to set this explicitly.